Skip to main content

 List 2: redeemerCommitment — no amount

-AML compliance and rematch authority
+AML compliance and reconcile authority

-rematch_authority: "issuer_read_only" means the issuer can resolve a transferId to the originating senderCommitment through the protected linkage store.
+reconcile_authority: "issuer_read_only" means the issuer can resolve a transferId to the originating senderCommitment through the protected linkage store.
 This is the OFAC and AML compliance path:

 • The issuer can satisfy sanctions screening and regulatory requests by querying the linkage store